Multiplier Spectra and the Moduli Space of Degree 3 Morphisms on P1: Polynomials

-From just the fixed point equations there were 6 distinct choices of the set of fixed points (only 2 up to conjugation).
+From the fixed point equations there were 6 distinct choices of the set of fixed points with only 2 up to conjugation.
 For each set of fixed points there are $16$ possible $2$-periodic points, and, hence, there are at least $96$ points on this variety.
-Specializing to $\Lambda_1 = \{-5,5,4,7/5,0\}$ and using Magma we have a zero-dimensional scheme in the coordinates $(\beta,\lambda_{\beta})$ which is reduced with $96$ distinct points.
-Working modulo $13$ (where the scheme is still reduced) we determine the $96$ points over $\F_{13^{60}}$ and that there are in fact $2$ distinct possibilities for $\Lambda_2$.
+Specializing to $\Lambda_1 = \{-4,6,-3,-1/3,0\}$ and using Magma we have a zero-dimensional scheme in the coordinates $(\beta,\lambda_{\beta})$ which is reduced with $96$ distinct points.
+Working modulo $13$, where the scheme is still reduced we determine the $96$ points over the algebraic closure of $\F_{13}$ and that there are $2$ distinct possibilities for $\Lambda_2$.
 Thus, there is one polynomial map associated to $\{\Lambda_1,\Lambda_2\}$.
 Since these points are all multiplicity one, there will remain $2$ distinct maps under perturbation of $\Lambda_1$.